mabdulwadud/weather-app/README.md

 - The server listens on port 5000 by default.

 Feel free to customize the application based on your requirements.
-If you encounter any issues or have questions, refer to the docuentation or seek help from the community.
+If you encounter any issues or have questions, refer to the docuentation.